jingedawang/AIConsciousnessWatch/Report-en.md

 ## 10. Conclusion

 This paper introduces the research background and current status of AI consciousness research, proposing a multi-level assessment framework to systematically and effectively evaluate AI consciousness levels.
-This framework defines 12 indicators across philosophical, computational neuroscience, and psychology levels, finding the most relevant research results for each indicator from recent years and analyzing each academic paper's support level for indicators.
+This framework defines 12 indicators across philosophical, neuroscience, and psychology levels, finding the most relevant research results for each indicator from recent years and analyzing each academic paper's support level for indicators.
 We defined weights for each level and indicator, and weighted summation of all indicator support levels gives the comprehensive support level for AI consciousness under this framework.
 It must be emphasized that the final comprehensive support level is only the performance of existing research under this framework, affected by errors described in Section 7, and should avoid using this result as evidence for AI consciousness—it's provided only for reader reference.

 Consciousness research itself is a direction full of controversy and ongoing debate; any theory or statement will face opposition.
 Research on AI consciousness not only faces these controversies but also triggers ethical questioning.
 In the long term, we may very likely face the outcome of machines having consciousness, and the starting point of this path may have already begun.